 5. Focus Your Mind

 Deepen your breath and pay attention to smoothing out the edges.
-When the thoughts come up, come back to your breath.
-Withdraw your senses from distractions and strengthen your resolve to focus on one thing at a time.
+When the thoughts come up and you feel a sense of stress and anxiety, come back to your breath.
+Concentrate on your breathing to withdraw your senses from distractions and strengthen your resolve to focus on one thing at a time.
 If you lit a candle as part of your ritual, try a candle-gazing meditation.
 If there is a guided meditation you enjoy, give it a whirl.
 The point here is that you want to create the conditions for your entire being to breathe, relax, and experience single-pointed focus.
-Your morning meditation is not a time to think things through, it is a time to quiet yourself, listen to your intuition, and bring life to your desires.
+Your morning meditation is not a moment to think things through, it is a time to quiet yourself, listen to your intuition, and bring life to your desires.

 6. Clarify What You Want

 After a few minutes of quiet, open focus, it’s time to clarify what you want.
 You can simply ask yourself, What do I want? a few times, and wait for the answer.
 Forget logic or limits, and just ask yourself what you really want to be, do, and have.
 Then ask yourself, What do I really want?, and see what comes up.
 Oftentimes what you think you want is covering for something deeper (for example, wanting to be accepted to a certain college might be more about wanting to move out of your hometown and feel a sense of independence and freedom).
 What you are interested in here is more the feeling place of what you desire than the details, since you want to remain open to how your dreams will unfold.